Should Home Insurance Be Optional? The Risks & Realities Explained

 Why So Many Homeowners Want Out

 The debate over whether home insurance should be optional is driven almost entirely by cost.
-Premiums have surged over 40% since 2019, with the national average now sitting around $2,424 per year — and that figure climbs much higher in catastrophe-prone states.
-The financial pressure has pushed homeowner sentiment to a breaking point.
+National average premiums in 2026 range from $2,395 (LendingTree) to $2,966 (The Zebra), with Insurify pegging the average at $2,868 for a policy with $300,000 in dwelling coverage.
+That figure climbs much higher in catastrophe-prone states, and financial pressure has pushed homeowner sentiment to a breaking point.

 The math looks tempting on paper.
-At the national average of roughly $202 per month, dropping coverage appears to free up around $2,400 a year.
-But that calculation ignores the staggering downside risk — and this is exactly where consumer frustration can collide with financial catastrophe.
+Insurify calculated that the average monthly housing payment would fall about 13% (roughly $281 per month) if lenders could not require insurance.
+But that calculation ignores the staggering downside risk, and this is exactly where consumer frustration can collide with financial catastrophe.

 Pincher's Pro Tip